Learn to Walk: How to Implement 1:1 Segmentation

 Sliders and pop-unders

-Pop under sliders have been typically used by online chat services and widgets such as the Google Trust Sites widget.
+Pop under sliders have been typically used by widgets such as online chat services and or contact forms.

 Pop under modal sliders are a vastly underutilized means of serving on-site targeted content in ecommerce.
 It is definitely worth putting pop under modals in the mix of your on-site targeting arsenal and to test them side-by-side pop over modals.